Open accessibility options

 We also use the YouTube IFrame Player to embed videos on our website.
 This service provider is the American company Google Inc. For the European region, Google Ireland Limited (Gordon House, Barrow Street, Dublin 4, Ireland) is responsible for all Google services.

-Google processes your data, among other places, in the USA.
+Google also processes your data in the USA.
 YouTube and Google are active participants in the EU-US Data Privacy Framework, which regulates the correct and secure transfer of personal data of EU citizens to the USA.
-Further information can be found at https://commission.europa.eu/document/fa09cbad-dd7d-4684-ae60-be03fcb0fddf_en .
+More information can be found at https://commission.europa.eu/document/fa09cbad-dd7d-4684-ae60-be03fcb0fddf_en.

-In addition, Google uses so-called standard contractual clauses (= Art.
-46 (2) and (3) GDPR).
-Standard contractual clauses (SCCs) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to and stored in third countries (such as the USA).
-Through the EU-US Data Privacy Framework and the standard contractual clauses, Google undertakes to comply with European data protection standards when processing your relevant data, even if the data is stored, processed, and managed in the USA.
-These clauses are based on an implementing decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+Furthermore, Google uses so-called Standard Contractual Clauses (Article 46, paragraphs 2 and 3 of the GDPR).
+Standard Contractual Clauses (SCCs) are model clauses provided by the European Commission and are designed to ensure that your data complies with European data protection standards even when it is transferred to and stored in third countries (such as the USA).
+Through the EU-US Data Privacy Framework and the Standard Contractual Clauses, Google commits to maintaining European data protection standards when processing your relevant data, even if the data is stored, processed, and managed in the USA.
+These clauses are based on an implementing decision of the European Commission.
+You can find the decision and the corresponding Standard Contractual Clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de

 Web design introduction